Les Chants de Maldoror: Influence

+Maldoror and Ducasse were an inspiration for early music by Current 93, such as the album Live at Bar Maldoror (1985).

+Group 180, a Hungarian ensemble, released an album in 1989 called The Songs of Maldoror composed by László Melis.

 Danish composer Ejnar Kanding (b.
 1965) composed a piece in 1997–98 for bass clarinet and live electronics inspired by Les Chants de Maldoror.
 It was developed in a version for bass clarinet, percussion and live electronics in 2000 with the title Sepulcro Movible.

+American composer Daniel Felsenfeld created a piece in 2003 for oboe, flute, piano and narratrix called ‘’From Maldoror’’ eventually rescored for clarinet, flute, piano and narrator at the behest of the Parhelion Trio, with the composer himself often taking the narrator's part.